dot-tsu/laggy-or-not/README.md

 ## Acknowledgements

 I would like to thank my friend Guro for the idea and name of the project.
+The inspiration for this application came from the need to quickly and easily test network performance, especially when dealing with potential lag or connectivity issues.

+The development of Laggy or Not was a great learning experience for me, as it allowed me to explore the use of Astro, Tailwind CSS, TypeScript, and Chart.js.
+I debated several design choices throughout the project, such as the layout and styling of the application, the choice of visualization library, and the overall user experience.

+Ultimately, I decided to prioritize simplicity and ease of use, which led me to choose a minimalist design and a straightforward user flow.
+The use of Astro allowed me to build a fast and lightweight application, while Tailwind CSS provided a solid foundation for the styling and UI components.

+I'm proud of the end result and hope that Laggy or Not can be a useful tool for anyone looking to quickly test their network performance.
+If you have any feedback or suggestions for improvements, please don't hesitate to contribute to the project.